mendix/docs/content/releasenotes/developer-portal/mendix-for-private-cloud.md

 ### September 14th, 2020

-#### Mendix for Private Cloud
+#### Fixes

 * We resolved an issue where deployment of a new MDA to an environment set the constant values to the defaults in the MDA rather than applying the values set through the environment's [Model Options](/developerportal/deploy/private-cloud-deploy#environment-details).
 (Ticket 106933)

 ### September 9th, 2020

-#### Mendix for Private Cloud — Mendix Operator v1.5.0 and Mendix Gateway Agent v1.4.0
+#### Mendix Operator v1.5.0 and Mendix Gateway Agent v1.4.0

 * We added an option to configure TLS options per environment, overriding the default namespace settings.
 * OpenShift Routes now support all features which were previously only available in Ingress endpoints.
-* We now only monitor the selected endpoint type (OpenShift Routes or Ingess), removing an error message which appeared when starting the operator in a non-OpenShift cluster.
+* We now only monitor the selected endpoint type (OpenShift Routes or Ingress), removing an error message which appeared when starting the operator in a non-OpenShift cluster.
 * We have added several features which make it possible to use [cert-manager](https://cert-manager.io/) with Ingress — this allows you to have TLS certificates generated on-demand.
 * We added an option to specify an environment's TLS certificate, or load it from a Kubernetes secret.
 * When TLS is enabled, Mendix for Private Cloud Portal will now display the App URL with an https:// prefix.